- slide 1 of 2

 Step two: Decide which characteristic will be used to divide the group in two.
 Record the characteristic and the groups formed.
 The first division will be labeled as #1 and the two questions as 1A and 1B.
 You will need to develop two papers; one with only questions and another with the questions and the formed groups to use as an answer key.

-Example: 1.
 A. The animal has a pouch for carrying its young.
-Go to question 2.
+Go to Step 2.
 (Kangaroo, opossum)

 B. The animal does not have a pouch.
-Go to question 3.
+Go to Step 3.
 (Raccoon, skunk, bat)

 Step three: After the collection has been divided into two groups, divide the first group (A) into two more groups based on one characteristic.
 When a group with only one animal is formed, name it.